 Organic turmeric powder: Description

-Discover the exceptional properties of SPICES with our new brand POWDER Nothing But Plants® range!
+Discover the exceptional properties of SPICES with the new powder range from our new brand POWDER Nothing But Plants® range!

-This product range offers an innovative concept: an alternative way of consuming dietary supplements and eating healthier foods – in shakes, salads or mixed with your favourite foods.
+This product range offers an innovative concept: an alternative way of consuming dietary supplements and healthier foods – in milkshakes, salads or mixed with your favourite foods.